-Airspy HF+ achieves excellent HF performance by mean of a low-loss band filter, a high linearity LNA, a high linearity tunable RF filter, an over-tone-rejection (OTR) mixer that rejects up to the 21st harmonic and an IF filter.
+Airspy HF+ achieves excellent HF performance by mean of a low-loss band filter, a high linearity LNA, a high linearity tunable RF filter, a polyphase harmonic rejection (HR) mixer that rejects up to the 21st harmonic and multi-stage analog and digital IF filtering.

-The 6 dB-stepped AGC gain is fully controlled by the software running onto the DSP which optimizes the gain distribution in real time for optimal sensitivity and linearity.
-OTR is a key issue in wide band HF receivers because of the large input signal bandwidth.
-The output of the IF-filter is then digitalized by a high dynamic range sigma delta IF ADC for further signal processing.
+The 6 dB-stepped AGC gain is fully controlled by the software running in the DSP which optimizes the gain distribution in real time for optimal sensitivity and linearity.
+Harmonic rejection is a key issue in wide band HF receivers because of the large bandwidth of the input signal.
+The output of the IF-filter is then digitalized by a high dynamic range sigma delta IF ADC for further signal processing in the digital domain.

-Excellent VHF performance is also achieved by using optimized signal paths composed by band filters, high linearity LNAs with a stepped AGC and an over-tone-rejection mixer and IF filters optimized for their respective bands.
+Excellent VHF performance is also achieved by using optimized signal paths composed by band filters, high linearity LNAs with a stepped AGC and a polyphase harmonic rejection mixer and IF filters optimized for their respective bands.

-The amplifier gain is switchable in 3 dB-steps and is fully controlled by the AGC processing running onto the DSP.
-The RF signal is converted to baseband by a high linearity passive mixer with overtone-rejection structure.
-The low-IF signal is then converted into the digital domain by the IF ADC for further digital signal processing.
+The amplifier gain is switchable in 3 dB-steps and is fully controlled by the AGC running in the DSP.
+The RF signal is converted to baseband by a high linearity passive mixer with polyphase harmonic rejection structure.
+The low-IF signal is then converted into the digital domain by the same IF ADC used in the HF chain.

-The IF digital to analog converter has a 4th order multi-bit topology; it features very high dynamic range and linearity.
-The IF-ADC sampling frequency is determined by a control algorithm running on the DSP.
-This advanced technique changes the sampling frequency depending on the tuning frequency with the goal of avoiding the disturbances generated by the switching discrete-time sections of the IF-ADC.
+The IF analog to digital converter (ADC) has a 4th order multi-bit with noise shaping topology; it features very high dynamic range and linearity.
+The IF-ADC sampling rate is determined by a control algorithm running in the embedded DSP.
+This advanced technique adjusts the sampling rate depending on the tuning frequency with the goal of avoiding the disturbances and spurs generated by the switching discrete-time sections of the IF-ADC.